albertgfliu/cs111-design/README.md

 There were significant difficulties in getting silent failures to simulate a crash, since the code already had stages of error checking and robustness present.

+Silent failures were attempted to be achieved in all cases EXCEPT for where there were reads and linking to Linux inodes.
+All links to Linux inodes were skipped.
+Any reading made by the code was another level of robustness that would have to be broken if even finer-grained silent failures were desired.

 **Goal 5:** If the variable is GREATER than 0, then the variable should be decremented by 1 for every write to a different block.
 Thus, after nwrites_to_crash writes, the OSPFS will "crash".

 **Result 5:** This was implemented in check_crashed() as described in Result 3.
 We will only call check_crashed() when we wish to write to a block.
 When nwrites_to_crash is 1, check_crashed() will return 1, meaning that we can still write, but decrements it to 0 after returning 1.
 The next call to check_crashed() will then tell us that the file system is crashed by returning 0.